DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Ensemble Monte Carlo

 \item Density of quenching sites: Density of quenching sites as a percentage of all scattering sites.

 \item Exciton velocity: Related to exciton center-of-mass momentum.
 It will be zero for optically excited excitons due to momentum-selection rules, but could in principle be nonzero.

 \item Keep old results: Boolean parameter.
-If true, the Monte Carlo code will create a new version of the folder that data is saved to.
-If false, and a folder with the same name as the folder the Monte Carlo code is trying to save output to exists, this old folder will be deleted and replaced with a new one with the same name.
+If true, the Monte Carlo code will create a new output folder.
+If false, and a folder with the same name as the folder the Monte Carlo code is trying to save output to exists, previous results in that folder will be overwritten.

 \item Max dissolving radius: Radius of quenching site.
 Excitons within this range will have all of their transfer rates set to zero.